dib-lab/khmer/README.rst

 -  Announcements: http://lists.idyll.org/listinfo/khmer-announce

-We chat at https://gitter.im/dib-lab/khmer and the maintainers can be contacted at khmer-project@idyll.org.
+We have a slack chat that [you can join](LINK/EMAIL/JOIN) and the maintainers can be contacted at khmer-project@idyll.org.

 For getting help please see this guide: http://khmer.readthedocs.io/en/stable/user/getting-help.html

-IMPORTANT NOTE: CITE US!
+Important note: cite us!
 ------------------------

 khmer is *research software*, so you should cite us when you use it